 For those investments in unconsolidated subsidiaries and companies in which our voting interest is 20% to 50%, our investments are held through a combination of voting common stock, preferred stock, debentures or convertible debt and we exert significant influence through Board representation and management authority, the equity method of accounting is used.
 The cost method of accounting is used for our investments in affiliates in which our ownership interest is less than 20% and where we do not exert significant influence.
 Under the equity method, the investment, originally recorded at cost, is adjusted to recognize our proportionate share of net earnings or losses of the affiliate, limited to the extent of our investment in and advances to the affiliate, including any debt guarantees or other contractual funding commitments.
 We evaluate our investments in publicly traded securities accounted for under the equity method periodically for impairment.
 A current fair value of an investment that is less than its carrying amount may indicate a loss in value of the investment.
 A decline in value of an investment which is other than temporary is recognized as a realized loss, establishing a new carrying amount for the investment.
-Factors considered in making this evaluation include the length of time and the extent to which the fair value has been less than cost, the financial condition and near-term prospects of the issuer, including cash flows of the investments for a period of time sufficient to allow for any anticipated recovery in market value.
+Factors considered in making this evaluation include the length of time and the extent to which the fair value has been less than cost, the financial condition and near-term prospects of the issuer, including cash flows of the investee and any specific events which may influence the operations of the issuer, and our intent and ability to retain our investments for a period of time sufficient to allow for any anticipated recovery in market value.